-IBERDROLA Group's liquidity policy is designed with a global focus to ensure that it can meet its payment obligations without having to obtain financing under unfavourable terms.
+IBERDROLA Group's liquidity policy, at global level, is designed to ensure that it can meet its payment obligations without having to obtain financing under unfavourable terms.
 For this purpose, various management measures are used, such as the arrangement of committed credit facilities of sufficient amount, term and flexibility, diversification of the hedge of financing needs through access to different markets and geographical areas, and diversification of the maturities of the debt issued (Note 14).